jwtk/jjwt/README.md

     @Override
     public Key locate(JwsHeader header) {
-        String keyId = header.getKeyId(); //or any other field that you need to inspect return lookupSignatureVerificationKey(keyId); //implement me
+        String keyId = header.getKeyId(); //or any other parameter that you need to inspect return lookupSignatureVerificationKey(keyId); //implement me
     }

     @Override
     public Key locate(JweHeader header) {
-        String keyId = header.getKeyId(); //or any other field that you need to inspect return lookupDecryptionKey(keyId); //implement me
+        String keyId = header.getKeyId(); //or any other parameter// that you need to inspect return lookupDecryptionKey(keyId); //implement me
     }
 }